CityOfPhiladelphia/phl-open-geodata/README.md

 # PHL Open Geodata

-A collection of geospatial data sets from th City of Philadelphia.
+A collection of geospatial data sets from the City of Philadelphia.

 ## Data Source